 Day 1

-• Your day: So this is a busy one, and heavily depends on when you arrive in Tokyo—assuming you have one day to enjoy the city before heading off to explore the highlights.
+• Your day: So this is a busy one, and heavily depends on when you arrive in Tokyo — assuming you have one day to enjoy the city before heading off to explore the highlights.
 It involves around 3 hours and 20 minutes of traveling paired with seeing the trendy streets of Shimokitazawa for a coffee before heading to see Meiji Jingu and Harajuku.
-Then, on to Tokyo for the Imperial Palace, Akihabara’s otaku escape, Shinjuku’s nightlife and home to Shibuya.
+Then, on to Tokyo Station for the Imperial Palace, Akihabara’s otaku escape, Shinjuku’s nightlife, and home to Shibuya.

-• Price without the pass: This busy day of sightseeing would set you back ¥2,710 on a regular transport card (Suica/Pasmo), but it would be a bit shorter if using the JR lines.
+• Price without the pass: This busy day of sightseeing would set normally you back ¥2,760 on a subway lines covered by the pass, but it would be a bit shorter if using the JR lines.

 • Day 2

-• Your day: This is a pretty travel-heavy day (6 hours), but it hits two of the biggest sights in Tokyo: Sensoji Temple and the beauty of Nikko.
-While the travel times are a bit long, Nikko is worth it: There are shrines, autumn foliage and waterfalls to enjoy.
-You could potentially spend the night there and travel back, there’s certainly plenty to see.
+• Your day: This is a pretty travel-heavy day (6 hours), but it hits two of the biggest sights in Tokyo: Sensōji Temple and the beauty of Nikkō.
+While the travel times are a bit long, Nikkō is worth it: There are shrines, autumn foliage, and waterfalls to enjoy.
+You could potentially spend the night there and travel back in the morning, there’s certainly plenty to see.
 Here’s an alternative pass if you’re considering focusing on the area more.

 Minatomirai waterfront district. | Photo by iStock.com/SeanPavonePhoto